Frequently Asked Questions

 • Nominees should be inclusive and reflect the demographics of their region or community;

-• The medal is to be awarded to individuals only, not to groups or couples;
+• The medal is to be awarded to individuals only, not to groups or couples (unless they are nominated individually);

 • Self-nominations are not permitted.

-WHY IS THE QUEEN ELIZABETH II’S PLATINUM JUBILEE MEDAL BEING CREATED?
+WHY WAS THE QUEEN ELIZABETH II’S PLATINUM JUBILEE MEDAL BEING CREATED?

-A new commemorative medal has been created to mark the 70th anniversary of Her Majesty Queen Elizabeth II’s accession to the Throne as Queen of Canada.
-The Queen Elizabeth II’s Platinum Jubilee Medal will be a tangible way for Nova Scotia to honour Her Majesty’s service to Canada.
+The commemorative medal was been created to mark the 70th anniversary of Her Majesty Queen Elizabeth II’s accession to the Throne as Queen of Canada.
+The Queen Elizabeth II’s Platinum Jubilee Medal was be a tangible way for Nova Scotia to honour Her Majesty’s service to Canada.

-The Medal program will be part of the Platinum Jubilee year celebrations, organized by the Government of Nova Scotia.
-Permission has been sought from the Government of Canada to have the Medal included in the Order of Precedence, along with the other commemorative medals in the honours system.
+The Medal program was part of the Platinum Jubilee year celebrations, organized by the Government of Nova Scotia.
+Permission was sought from the Government of Canada to have the Medal included in the Order of Precedence, along with the other commemorative medals in the honours system and this was granted by Order-in-Council.

 Commemorative medals are established to mark special anniversaries or occasions.
 They are typically awarded to recognize contributions made by Canadians from a broad spectrum of society.